githuj/docs/adding-commands.md

 To register previously created command into console, open console `config.php` file and add it to `command.models` list.

-    // this declaration will me your command invokable using Kraken Console.
+    // this declaration will make your command invokable using Kraken Console.
     'models' => [
         'App\Console\Command\Test\TestCommand'
     ]